Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Computing cold qubit temperature: a semi-analytic method

 The Hamiltonian of the central spin model~\eqref{eq:cs-H} takes the following form in the invariant basis, $\{|-1/2 \rangle | m + 1/2 \rangle , |1/2 \rangle | m - 1/2 \rangle \}$, given by

 where

 The unitary operator for time evolution in the invariant subspace labelled by $m$ is $U_m = e^{- \mathrm{i} \frac{H_m}{\hbar K} t}$, with $H_m$ given in~\eqref{eq:Hm:sub2}.
 The Hamiltonian, $H_m$, in the invariant subspace is a function of $m$, and so is the corresponding time-evolving unitary $U_m$.
+The total Hamiltonian, $H$~\eqref{eq:Hm:sub1}, is direct sum of the invariant subspace Hamiltonians, $H_m$~\eqref{eq:Hm:sub2}, and similarly the time evolution unitary $U(t)$ is also direct a sum of the invariant subspace unitaries, $U_m(t)$.
+Stated differently, both $H$ and $U(t)$ are block-diagonal with each block corresponding to a different value of $m$.
 The state, $\rho(t)$, obtained after time evolution is

 Here, the composite unitary operator acting on the system and environment is a direct sum of $ U_m$'s belonging to each invariant subspace, i.e., $U=\bigoplus_m U_m$.
-The matrix representation of $\rho_m(t)$ in the invariant basis, for each value of $m$ is given by
+The matrix representation of $\rho_m(t)$ in the invariant basis, for each value of $m \; (\neq m_{min}, m_{max})$ is given by